facebookresearch/hydra/demos/2_compose/README.md

   type: adam
 ```

-Repeating this every time you want to run get get annoying.
+Repeating this every time you want to run can get annoying.
 Time for the next demo.